Updated: Apr 28

 However, ensure that the lock-in period or the minimum program duration does not exceed three months.
 While achieving your goals take time, some progress should be visible in the first couple of months.
 Besides, you should have the freedom to shift gears and reconsider without feeling stuck in a long-term commitment.

-Before you hire a life coach, consider and evaluate the prospective life coaches on these twenty-two questions outlined above.
+Before you hire a life coach, consider and evaluate the prospective life coaches on these twenty-three questions outlined above.
 Have a grasp on your goals and working style so you can select the right coach who will work alongside you on your growth path.
+If your coach has additional qualifications, like an NLP Practitioner, that's a further bonus.

 Common Excuses to Avoid Working with a Life Coach